Content 1100 styling change to allow custom header

 Our foundational programmes, which we expect to be an enduring focus as they support our ability to deliver sustainable audit quality, are:

-• Training programme (focusing on delivering effective training that provides our people with the skills they need for both today’s audits and the future).
+• Training programme (focusing on delivering effective training that provides our people with the skills they need for both today’s and future audits).

 Measuring our progress